 Libra laser repair for scientific research systems

-Use this page when the installed research platform is identified as Libra and the request involves service review, recovery planning, or source-side troubleshooting for lab use.
+This page covers Libra service review, recovery planning, and source-side troubleshooting for lab use.

-Use this page when the installed research platform is identified as Libra and the request involves service review, recovery planning, or source-side troubleshooting for lab use.
+This page covers Libra service review, recovery planning, and source-side troubleshooting for lab use.

 A confirmed equipment name plus the current operating state is usually enough to begin.
 The rest can be clarified from photos, labels, service notes, or follow-up questions.